 |Select the Course Number to get further detail on the course.
 Select the desired Schedule Type to find available classes for the course.|

-This is the second of a three-quarter sequence for students in any Natural Science and Mathematics field of study.
+This is the first of a three-quarter sequence for students in any Natural Science and Mathematics field of study.
 The course stresses physics concepts rather than equation derivation as in the calculus-based course (PHYS 1211/PHYS 1212/PHYS 1213 or PHYS 1214).
 Algebra and trigonometry are used regularly to solve problems and make predictions.
-Includes topics in rotational motion, torque, vibrations, fluids, heat and thermodynamics, kinetic theory, and particles and matter waves.
+Includes topics in mechanics (kinematics, dynamics) including forces, one and two dimensional motion, work, energy and momentum.
 The course includes a rigorous algebra-based laboratory that exposes students to a broad range of the real physical phenomena investigated using equipment as well as computerized instrumentation and data acquisition techniques.
 This course counts toward the Scientific Inquiry: The Natural and Physical World requirement.
-Prerequisites: high school algebra, trigonometry, PHYS 1111.
+Prerequisites: high school algebra, trigonometry.
 Students majoring in physics or engineering are required to take PHYS 1211/PHYS 1212/PHYS 1213 or PHYS 1214.
 Lab fee associated with this course.

 0.000 OR 5.000 Credit hours

 0.000 OR 5.000 Lecture hours